On regions of mixed unitarity for semigroups of unital quantum channels: Quantum dynamical semigroups of unital quantum channels

 \begin{defn} \cite{HRS20} For any unital trace-preserving linear map $\Phi:\M{d}\to\M{d}$, the \emph{mixed unitary time } or \emph {mixed unitary index } of $\Phi$ is defined as the least $n\in\mbb{N}$ such that $\Phi^k$ is mixed unitary for all $k\geq n$. \end{defn}

 From Theorem \ref{thm-even-mu-discrete}, it follows that the mixed unitary index of a unital quantum channel is finite.
-One can ask whether the mixed unitary index is independent of $\Phi$. i.e., Is there an integer $n$ such that for every unital quantum channel $\Phi$ on $\M{d}$ we have $\Phi^k$ is mixed unitary, $\forall k\geq n$.
-The answer is negative.
-That is, there is no universal power $n$ such that $\Phi^n$ mixed unitary for all unital quantum channel $\Phi$ on $\M{d}$.
+One can ask whether the mixed unitary index is independent of $\Phi$. i.e., Is there an integer $n$ such that for every unital quantum channel $\Phi$ on $\M{d}$, $\Phi^k$ is mixed unitary, $\forall k\geq n$.
+The answer is negative as the following result shows.

 \begin{thm} Let $d\geq 3$, then there is no $n$ such that $\Phi^n$ is mixed unitary for all unital quantum channels $\Phi:\M{d}\to\M{d}$. \end{thm}